b4oshany/python-firebase/README.md

 ## Note

-This package is the same as the [Python Firebase] package with few modification to allow it to work on Appnengine.
+This package is a forked version of [Ozgur's python-firebase (the official python firebase module)]with few modifications to allow firebase to work on Google Appenigne.

+[Ozgur's python-firebase (the official python firebase module)]: https://github.com/ozgur/python-firebase

 ## Installation